The Largest Domestic Cat Breeds

 Cat owners know why cats are great pets; they are smart, graceful, loving and probably the best cuddle buddies a pet lover can have.
-If you are a cat lover, you will be delighted to learn that there are particularly big cat breeds that offer joy than the normal cat breed.
-And if you are thinking of getting one of the largest breeds of domestic cats out there, then take a look at the biggest domestic cat breeds.
+If you are a cat lover, you will be delighted to learn that there are particularly big cat breeds that offer more joy than the normal cat breed.
+And if you are thinking of getting one of the largest breeds of domestic cats out there, then take a look at these breeds.

 This is probably the biggest domestic cat breed around; they are attractive, lovable and big.
 In fact, the biggest cat in the world according to the Guinness Book of Records.
 Their physical physique is between 15-25 pounds, combined with their shaggy coat and a massive tail, they make amazing specimens.
 These friendly cats are great with kids and are usually easy-going with other cats and dogs.
 They are muscular, strong and well build.
 A giant Coon will have a frame to hold his weight.
 That means he’ll be remarkably longer and wider than other cats.
 These big Maine Coon Cats are mysterious and alluring.